mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Connection security settings
-As you are using a secure VPN channel already, and the database service is located on the internal Zerops project private secured network, it's unnecessary to apply any additional security layer such as SSH or SSL/TLS.
+As you are using a secure VPN channel already, and the database service is located on the internal Zerops project private secured network, you don't need to apply any additional security layers such as SSH or SSL/TLS.
 For these reasons, the database service is not configured to support access using SSL/TLS or SSH protocols for internal communication inside a Zerops project.
-Here's more about how the Zerops project works with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access).
+Find out more about how the Zerops project works with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access).
 :::
 <!-- markdownlint-enable DOCSMD004 -->

-Now it's already easy to use its export/import built-in functions to backup/restore database data to/from your local file system.
+Now you can easily use the export/import built-in functions to backup/restore database data to/from your local file system.

 ![Querious](./images/Querious-Export.png "Querious Export")

 ### Using mariadb/mysql CLI

 Again, first access your Zerops project using [zcli](/documentation/cli/installation.html).
-The `mariadb`/`mysql` CLI client has to be already installed locally.
+The `mariadb`/`mysql` CLI client need to be already installed locally.
 It comes with each local installation of a MariaDB server either on the [Mac platform with Homebrew](https://mariadb.com/resources/blog/installing-mariadb-10-1-16-on-mac-os-x-with-homebrew) or [Linux](https://mariadb.com/downloads).
 You can also use a multi-platform [MySQL Shell](https://dev.mysql.com/downloads/shell), `mysql-client` on [Mac](https://formulae.brew.sh/formula/mysql-client), or `mysql-client` / `mysql` on Linux (where concrete steps depend on each distribution version).
 The client CLI is a part of [MySQL Workbench](https://dev.mysql.com/downloads/workbench) as well.

 #### Logical database backup